LAKESHORE ROAD WEST:

 Frequently Asked Questions

-• What Is the Position of Coronation Park RA?
+What Is the Position of Coronation Park RA?1.
+No Multi-Use Path

 The path is the biggest factor in the loss of almost 100 trees.
 Many are large, old-growth specimens that not only create part of the outstanding rural beauty and character of Lakeshore Road West, but also act as important partners in controlling storm water, giving shade, and cleaning the environment.